 Few dogs are as recognizable as the adorable Dachshund.

-From cartoons and caricatures, to old oil paintings and hunting prints, this feisty little fellow is well known and well liked around the world.
+From cartoons and caricatures, to old oil paintings and hunting prints, Dachshund puppies are well known and well liked around the world.

 Use these links to jump to our readers’ most popular and frequently asked questions about the Dachshund.